 Lip enhancement with fillers is a very popular treatment option that requires artistry, good technique, and understanding the structure of the lips.
 Filler treatment of the lips has both a volume enhancing and shaping components.
 Additionally, fine and deep lines the develop around the lip (mainly in the upper lip) can also be treated with “light” fillers with significant improvement.
 See videos.

-This a very exciting area for filler treatment.
+This is a very exciting area for filler treatment.
 The jaw line can be shaped and enhanced with fillers giving it a more attractive and youthful appearance in both men and women.
 Different areas of the jaw are injected in men and women to show more masculinity or femininity.
-This could be a perfect treatment for early jowls and also can be extended to chin to give more projection in individuals who have weaker chins.
+This could be a perfect treatment for early jowls and also can be extended to the chin to give more projection in individuals who have weaker chins.

 What to Expect